molybdenum-99/infoboxer/README.md

 page = Infoboxer.wikipedia('fr').get('Argentina')

 # From any wiki with the same engine:
-page = Infoboxer.wiki('http://companywiki.com/w/api.php').get('Our Product')
+page = Infoboxer.wiki('http://companywiki.com').get('Our Product')
 ```

 See more examples and options at [Retrieving pages](https://github.com/molybdenum-99/infoboxer/wiki/Retrieving%20pages)

 ### Play with page

-Basically, page is a tree of nodes, you can think of it as some kind of
+Basically, page is a tree of [Nodes], you can think of it as some kind of
 [DOM](https://en.wikipedia.org/wiki/Document_Object_Model).

 So, you can navigate it: